cldossantos/pacu/package-notes.md

+## 2025-10-06

+- Version 0.1.73

+- Improvements to pa_get_rgb.
+Now, instead of reconstructing the RGB image from the raw bands, the function uses directly the true color image from Copernicus.

 ## 2025-08-05

 - Version 0.1.72

 - Improvements to pa_yield.
 Fixed a bug that would discard an experimental unit when less than half of the area of the experimental unit was covered.
-This was intended
-# for the apportioning step, but not for the final aggregation step.
+This was intended for the apportioning step, but not for the final aggregation step.

 ## 2025-07-24